-(2) Securities collateral is reflected at its fair value, but has been limited to the net exposure on the consolidated statement of financial condition in order to exclude any over-collateralization.
+(2) Securities collateral received is reflected at fair value, but has been limited to the net exposure in the consolidated statement of financial condition so as not to include any over-collateralization.
+Similarly, securities collateral pledged is reflected at fair value, but has been increased to the net exposure in the consolidated statement of financial condition so as not to include any over-collateralization.
 These amounts do not reflect any cash collateral.